$0 Illinois IEP Meeting Prep Checklist

 What a Manifestation Determination Is

-When a student with an IEP (or a 504 plan) is suspended or removed from their educational placement for more than 10 cumulative school days in a school year, the district must hold a Manifestation Determination Review (MDR) within 10 school days of the decision to remove.
+When a disciplinary removal changes the placement of a student with an IEP (or a 504 plan in applicable disciplinary cases), including a suspension exceeding 10 school days, the district must hold a Manifestation Determination Review (MDR) within 10 school days of the decision to change placement.

 The purpose of the MDR is to answer two questions: